megasanjay/vue3-lottie/docs/guide.md

 | ------ | ------------- | -------- | ------------------------ |
 | Object | {}            | no       | Lottie renderer settings |

 ## Available events

-`vue3-lottie` will also emit the following events as they are described in the [lottie-web documentation](https://github.com/airbnb/lottie-web#events)
+`vue3-lottie` will also emit the following events as they are described in the [lottie-web documentation](https://github.com/airbnb/lottie-web#events).
+Look at the examples provided in the [examples section](/examples#listening-to-events) for how to use these methods.

 ### onComplete

-If your animation has a finite amount of loops you can use this event to know when the animation has completed.
+If your animation has a **`finite`** amount of loops you can use this event to know when the animation has completed.

 ### onLoopComplete

-If your animation has a finite amount of loops you can use this event to know when the animation has completed a loop.
+If your animation has a **`finite`** amount of loops you can use this event to know when the animation has completed a loop.

 ### onEnterFrame

-This event is fired every frame of the animation.
+This event is fired at every frame of the animation.
 There will be 60 events fired per second if your lottie animation runs at 60fps.

 ### onSegmentStart

 This event is fired when the animation enters a segment.

+## Available methods

+`vue3-lottie` has a few methods that you can call directly from your component if needed.
+Add a `ref` to the `vue3-lottie` component and then call the methods you want.
+Look at the examples provided in the [examples section](/examples#custom-controls) for how to use these methods.

+### play

+You can call this method to play the animation.
+It will resume the animation if it is paused and will start the animation if it is stopped.

+### pause

+You can call this method to pause the animation.
+It will only pause the animation if it is playing.

+### stop

+You can call this method to stop the animation.
+It will reset the animation to the first frame.